ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. Generates a simple composite match score by summing up the match scores of the first and second fingerprint
 9. The actor retrieves the composite finger threshold configured which is acceptable for a match
 10. The actor validates if the composite match score is equal to greater than the composite finger threshold
-11. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err, actn
+11. The system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
-12. The system also provides id, idType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, fgerMin, pin, OTP), reqTime, API_Version, SHA-256 hash value of UA code, SHA-256 hash value of SA code

 1. Integrates the response with the static token generated for the authentication request.
 Refer to features related to generate a [**Static Token**]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
 1. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).